avaneev/a5hash/README.md

 }
 ```

-## Blinding Multiplication

-The "blinding multiplication" (BM) is a common issue of almost all fast hash
-functions based on NxN bit multiplication involving 2\*N bit input per
-iteration.
-BM happens when one of the input values coincide with hash
-function's current state or constants, and yields zero result.
-While each such
-hash function tries to handle BM, in general it is impossible to completely
-"fix" BM without reducing hash function's performance.

-While statistically speaking, a hash function's state may transiently become
-zero, and this is a probable outcome, it becomes problematic if hash function
-can't recover from it quickly, and retain the seeded state. `a5hash` instantly
-recovers from occasional BM (via the addition of `val01` and `val10`
-constants), with its further state being unknown, if the `UseSeed` is unknown.
-On the contrary, the "unprotected" `rapidhash` does not recover the seed - it
-becomes zero, and thus the state becomes known.

-Another issue is that NxN bit multiplication which yields zero, discards a
-half of 2\*N bit input completely, potentially leading to collisions.
-The
-"protected" `rapidhash` tries to tackle this issue, but doing so, it creates
-another issue: combining inputs on adjacent iterations without transformation,
-which also yields collisions, but in a veiled manner.
-Also, if BM happens at
-the last input, this input is passed to the final `rapid_mix` call yielding a
-hash value with poor avalanche properties.

-However, one should consider the probability of BM happening on practical
-inputs, in the context of brute-force attack that continuously scans a set of
-inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is
-close to uniformly random at all times, which means BM is triggered with a
-theoretic probability of 2<sup>-64</sup> for 64-bit seed: this can be
-considered negligible for non-cryptographic use cases.

-When the `UseSeed` is unknown, and when the output of the hash function is
-unknown (as in the case of server-side structures), it is impossible for an
-attacker to know immediately, whether or not BM was ever triggered on any
-hash function's iteration: side-channel timing information requires hash
-collisions to accumulate quickly to be measurable.
-This requires not only
-triggering BM in one of the state variables, but also validating that series
-of additional inputs yields multiple collisions: this additionally
-increases the "cost" of attack exponentially.

-To sum up, `a5hash` is practically resistant to blinding multiplication in
-general case, when hash function's `UseSeed` is unknown and hash function's
-output is not exposed.

 ## Comparisons

-The benchmark was performed using [SMHasher3](https://gitlab.com/fwojcik/smhasher3),
+The benchmark was performed using [SMHasher3](https://gitlab.com/fwojcik/smhasher3)
-on Xeon E-2386G (RocketLake) running AlmaLinux 9.3.
+on a Xeon E-2386G (RocketLake) running AlmaLinux 9.3.
 This benchmark includes
 only the fastest hash functions that pass all state-of-the-art tests.
 `XXH3-64` here does not, but it is too popular to exclude it. `rapidhash` is a
 replacement to `wyhash`.

-Small key speed values are in cycles/hash, other values are in cycles/op.
+Small key speed values are in cycles per hash, while other values are in
-`std init` and `std run` are `std::unordered_map` init and running tests,
+cycles per operation. `std init` and `std run` are `std::unordered_map` init
-`par init` and `par run` are `greg7mdp/parallel-hashmap` init and running
+and running tests, `par init` and `par run` are `greg7mdp/parallel-hashmap`
-tests.
+init and running tests.
 All values are averages over 10 runs.

 |Hash function|Small key speed|std init|std run|par init|par run|
 |----         |----           |----    |----   |----    |----   |